UIUpdated May 16, 2026

 Small status and metadata component used to label, categorize, or highlight information in PyColors UI.

-Badges are lightweight, semantic, and fully aligned with the PyColors design system tokens.
-They are designed for metadata, not actions.
+Badges are lightweight, semantic, and aligned with PyColors design system tokens.

 Default